curl / Development / runtests.pl

 -v

 Enable verbose output.
 Speaks more than by default.
-If used in conjunction with parallel testing, it will be difficult to associate the logs with the test being run.
+If used in conjunction with parallel testing, it is difficult to associate the logs with the specific test being run.

 Provide a path to a custom curl binary to run when verifying that the servers running are indeed our test servers.
 Default is the curl executable in the build tree.